-The grip, the loading, the priming, the firing, the weight of the blaster, everything just works really well, and overall the Hades has a very robust feel.
+The grip, the loading, the priming, the firing, the weight of the blaster; everything works really well, and overall the Hades has a very robust feel.

-To answer my own question above, yes I do like the Hades about just as much as the Artemis.
+To answer my own question above, yes, I do like the Hades about just as much as the Artemis.
 The quality and performance are very similar, and the Hades even has a bigger internal magazine.
-But for no justified reason, I would still prefer the Artemis, and I think that’s mainly because I like compact blasters.
+But for no justified reason, I would still prefer the Artemis, mainly because I generally prefer compact-sized blasters.
 I also like the color scheme of the Artemis better than that of the Phantom Corps blasters.

-That said, the Hades is an absolutely fantastic Rival blaster that I can’t really fault.
+All that said, the Hades is a fantastic Rival blaster that I can’t really fault.
 It has excellent ergonomics, primes and fires smoothly, has great looks, and can hold a staggering amount of 60 rounds.

-If there was one thing to pick on then it’s perhaps that the performance of the Hades is slightly lagging behind other Rival blasters in regards to firing velocity.
-But that’s not at all a deal-breaker, because the firing performance of the Hades is still very impressive compared to most non-Rival Nerf blasters.
+If there was one thing to pick on, then it’s perhaps that the performance of the Hades is slightly lagging behind other Rival blasters regarding firing velocity.
+But that’s not at all a deal-breaker because the firing performance of the Hades is still very impressive compared to most non-Rival Nerf blasters.